Global well-posedness for the cubic fractional NLS on the unit disk: Introduction

 The high-low method and I-method have been widely adapted into other dispersive settings and more general manifolds.
 For instance, \cite{KPVHL} showed the global well-posedness for nonlinear wave equations using the high-low frequency decomposition of Bourgain and \cite{Shen} applied I-method to nonlinear wave equations. \cite{Ha,Zh} studied the global well-posedness of the cubic NLS on closed manifolds without boundary using the I-method.
 As for the FNLS setting, using the high-low method, \cite{DET} was able to show the global well-posedness for FNLS on the one-dimensional torus.
 However, the higher dimensional analogue is still open and challenging.
-We will in fact investigate the the global behavior of FNLS in this paper in the higher dimensions.
-More results on the high-low method and the I-method can be found in \cite{CKSTT3, CR, DPST1, DPST2, DPST3, D1, D3, D4, D7, FG, GC, LWX, Su, Tz, SY20a, GP, Roy, Wu, CKSTT4, CKSTT5}.
+We will, in fact, investigate the the global behavior of FNLS in this paper in the higher dimensions.
+More results on the high-low method and the I-method for NLS can be found in \cite{CKSTT3, CR, DPST2, DPST1, D1, D4, D7, D3, FG, Su,Tz, GC} in Euclidean spaces and \cite{DPST3, LWX, SY20a} in non-Euclidean settings, and for other dispersive models \cite{CKSTT4, CKSTT5, GP, Roy, Wu}.
+The high-low method and the I-method are frequently employed in weak turbulence theory \cite{CKO, Soh, S}, with which the authors proved the growth of higher Sobolev norms.
+The tools in this paper also can be potentially applied to the weak turbulence theory.